 Futures vs. Options

-Futures are similar to options, in that both have strike prices, expiration dates and are leveraged investments.
-However, the main difference is that futures contracts are an obligation to buy or sell a security at a certain price on a specific date, whereas buying options gives the contract owner the right but not the obligation to buy or sell.
+Futures are similar to options in that both have strike prices, expiration dates and are leveraged investments.
+The main difference is that futures contracts are an obligation to buy or sell a security at a certain price on a specific date, whereas options give the contract owner the right but not the obligation to buy or sell.